kyawminthant/GoldenEyes/README.md

 - Broken Access Control (BAC)

-- Generates Random Sun Tzu Quote for Red Teamers, Checks if you are connected to the Internet too!
+- Generates  Quote for Users, Checks if you are connected to the Internet too!

 - Utilizes tools such as waybackurls, curl, and others for comprehensive vulnerability assessments